LearnOnDemandSystems/docs/lod-home.md

 -->

-### Deploying a Linux VM on Azure Using A Resource Template
+### Deploying a Linux VM on Azure using a Resource Template

 |Duration|Quick Start|
 |--:|:--|
 |15&nbsp;minutes|[Deploy Linux on Azure using a Resource Template](lod/quick-starts/linux/deploy-linux-template.md)|

 ## Feature Focus